authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 1. If the retrieved Assertion Record does not include a valid bimi-location in the l= tag, then Indicator Discovery has failed, and the Indicator MUST NOT be displayed.
 The bimi-location entry MUST be a URI with a HTTPS transport.

-2. If the retrieved Assertion Record includes a bimi-evidence-location entry in the a= tag, and the receiver supports VMC validation, then proceed to the [Indicator Discovery With Evidence](#indicator-discovery-with-evidence) step.
+2. If the retrieved Assertion Record includes a bimi-evidence-location entry in the a= tag, and the receiver supports BIMI Evidence Document validation, then proceed to the [Indicator Discovery With Evidence](#indicator-discovery-with-evidence) step.

-3. If the receiver does not support VMC validation, or the retrieved Assertion Record does not include a bimi-evidence-location entry, then proceed to the [Indicator Discovery Without Evidence](#indicator-discovery-without-evidence) step.
+3. If the receiver does not support BIMI Evidence Document validation, or the retrieved Assertion Record does not include a bimi-evidence-location entry, then proceed to the [Indicator Discovery Without Evidence](#indicator-discovery-without-evidence) step.

 Indicator Discovery With Evidence. {#indicator-discovery-with-evidence}
 ----------------------------------

-If the receiver supports VMC validation, and an Assertion Record is found which has bimi-evidence-location entry in the a= tag, then the VMC document MUST be used to validate the Indicator using the following algorithm:

-1. Use the mechanism in the bimi-evidence-location to retrieve the VMC, this MUST be a URI with a HTTPS transport.

-2. If the TLS server identity certificate presented during the TLS session setup does not chain-up to a root certificate the Client trusts then Indicator Discovery has failed and the Indicator MUST NOT be displayed.

-3. If the evidence document does not contain a single valid VMC certificate chain then Indicator Discovery has failed, and the Indicator MUST NOT be displayed.

-4. Validate the certificate back to a trusted root certificate using the supplied intermediate certificates as necessary.
-If validation fails then Indicator Discovery has failed, and the Indicator MUST NOT be displayed.

-5. Retrieve the SVG Indicator from the [Logotype] Extension (oui 1.3.6.1.5.5.7.1.12) of the validated VMC.

-6. Optionally, the receiver MAY choose to retrieve the SVG Indicator from the URI specified in the bimi-location entry of the Assertion Record and compare this to the SVG Indicator embedded within the VMC.
-The receiver MAY fail validation if these Indicators differ.

-7. Proceed to the [Indicator Validation](#indicator-validation) step.
+Individual types of BIMI Evidence Document MAY specify extra discovery and validation steps.
+These will be defined in separate documents.

 Indicator Discovery Without Evidence. {#indicator-discovery-without-evidence}
 ----------------------------------